DavidHe1127/Mr.He_HandBook/Cloud,Tooling/ec2_ebs.md

 ### Reboot

 Since a reboot happens within the EC2 instance hardware, the state of the EC2 instance does not change from `running`.
 There is no rebooting state.
-And there is no mechanism to determine when the OS of your EC2 instance starts and/or completes its reboot other than monitoring messages in system log.
+And there is no mechanism to determine when the OS of your EC2 instance starts and/or completes its reboot.

 One thing to note is after instance reboots, vol other than root one will be unmounted!!!
 You need to mount it back.